Bikeman868/react-svg-pie/README.md

 ### `lineSpacing`
 This is the vertical distance between lines of text.
 If you do not set this prop, then the text will be measured with all of the CSS styling applied to calculate the line spacing.
+Each pie segment can use different text sizes and the margins and wrapping will work correctly for each segment.

 ### `lineHeight`
 The height of one line of text.
 By default this will be the 80% of the line spacing.
 This